OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-requirement-sets.md

 | [ExcelApi 1.1](excel-api-1-1-requirement-set.md)  | Version 1509 (Build 4266.1001) or later   | 1.19 or later | 15.20 or later | January 2016 |

 > [!NOTE]
+> Perpetual versions of Office support requirement sets as follows:
+>
+> - Office 2019 supports ExcelApi 1.8 and earlier.
-> The build number for Office 2016 installed via MSI is 16.0.4266.1001.
-This version only contains the ExcelApi 1.1 requirement set.
+> - Office 2016 only supports the ExcelApi 1.1 requirement set.

 ## Office versions and build numbers